DorsaRoh/Machine-Learning/README.md

 # 1. Neural Networks from Scratch

-## Introduction

-This README file provides an in-depth explanation of building a neural network from scratch for MNIST digit classification.
+An in-depth explanation of building a neural network from scratch for MNIST digit classification.
 The MNIST dataset consists of images of single digits (0-9).
 Our goal is to create a neural network that can accurately classify these digits.

 ## Table of Contents